How Convective Mass Flux Responds to Environmental Humidity: A parcel model for mass flux

 \section{A parcel model for mass flux}

 In order to better understand the physical basis of the GSRMs' mass flux response to humidity, we implement a bulk mass flux model.
-Our goal is to articulate a minimum recipe for the following three responses to increasing humidity: (1) the transition to convective deep inflow, (2) the quasi-exponential pickup in mid-level mass flux, and (3) the decline in convective buoyancy.
+Our goal is to articulate a minimum recipe for the following three responses to increasing humidity: (1) the transition to convective deep inflow, (2) the quasi-exponential pickup in mid-level mass flux, and (3) the decline in mean convective buoyancy.
 The equations for our model are identical to those for a bulk plume model \cite{Singh2013,Romps2014}.
 However, we refer to it as a \textit{parcel model}, imagining it to describe a population of rising parcels rather than a singular, homogeneous plume.
-Our reasons for making this distinction will become apparent later on.
 The following equations govern mass, moist static energy, and specific humidity in the parcel model, respectively: